Fazlibeqir/EMT/README.md

 # [Lab1](https://github.com/Fazlibeqir/EMT/tree/main/Lab1/Library)
 ## Library Management System API

 This project is a Spring Boot application that serves as an API for a library management system.
-It includes functionality for librarians to manage books in a library, such as adding new books, deleting books that are no longer in good condition, updating book records, and marking books as rented, same for authors and countries
+It includes functionality for librarians to manage books in a library, such as adding new books, deleting books that are no longer in good condition, updating book records, same for authors and countries

 ## Project Structure